ReDI-School/ber-dcp-intro-to-computer-science/content/docs/web/basic_css.md

 1. Element

-The first way to select an HTML element is by simply using the name, which is what we did above.
-Let’s see how it works:
+The first way to select an HTML element is by simply using the name:
 ```css
 h1 {
     font-size: 20px;